 I have seen first-hand what steroid atrophy can do to the skin, including “broken capillaries,” skin weakness, and fine lines.
 Long-term use on the body can lead to bruising, tearing of the skin, and stretch marks.

-What was found is that a specialised group of cells, known as “inhibitory spinal interneurons”, which exist in the spine act as a gateway between our skin and our brain.
-These inhibitory cells work by either allowing the itchy sensation to travel up to our brain, or stop it in its path by inhibiting the message.
+A study has shed light on what actually happens in the body when we want to scratch an itch.
+A specialised group of cells, known as “inhibitory spinal interneurons”, which exist in the spine act as a gateway between our skin and our brain.
+These inhibitory cells work by either allowing the itchy sensation to travel up to our brain or stop it in its path by inhibiting the message.

-But obviously, after seeing the side effects, the key is to minimise your exposure to cortisone; the cornerstone to managing your inflammatory skin conditions and preventing long-term damage.
+But after seeing the side effects of prolonged use, this is not going to be the answer long term.
+The key is to minimise your exposure to cortisone; the cornerstone to managing your inflammatory skin conditions, repairing your skin barrier, and preventing long-term damage.